-Port and IP Address (Port Based DHCP Server configuration): after firmware version v1.2, the Switch support port-based DHCP server function.
-It allows user assign specified IP address to specified port that DHCP client presented; and the DHCP server only offer the predefined IP address to the DHCP client.
+Port and IP Address: after firmware version v1.2, the JetNet managed PoE Switch support port-based DHCP server function.
+It allows user assign specified IP address to specified port that DHCP client presented; and the DHCP server only reply and offer the specified IP address to the DHCP client if it request IP address.